Westpac Young Technologists Scholarship

 Note: International student visa holders can only study full-time.

-Work in web and mobile computing, security and cloud computing, data management, software systems development, software systems analysis, artificial intelligence, and systems administration.
+Work in web and mobile computing, cyber security and cloud computing, data management, software systems development, software systems analysis, artificial intelligence, and systems administration.

-You must have successfully completed an Australian Year 12 (or equivalent qualification).
+You must have successfully completed the Victorian Certificate of Education (VCE) (or equivalent qualification).

 Entry to this program is competitive.
 Eligible applicants are ranked and selected in order of merit based on their academic achievement plus any adjustment factors.